How To Design A Website: A Cincinnati Web Designer's Step-by-Step Process

 An Easy-to-Repeat Web Design Method

 Creating a website from the ground up might be intimidating, particularly if you lack design experience.
-This is a personal method I've employed to make useful and eye-catching websites, not a professional "Web Design 101" manual.
-In order to assist those who might be unsure of where to begin, I wanted to offer my methodology.
+This is the personal method I've used to build professional websites for Cincinnati businesses—not a textbook "Web Design 101" manual, but a practical process that actually works.

 Step 1: Find Inspiration in Outstanding Designs